 TT - Tube Type Tyre

 TWI - Tread Wear Indicator.
-TWI is present at six locations on the tyre circumference (as a raised rubber strip inside tread grooves), and it indicates the limit of allowable tread wear.
-When the tread is worn to the level of TWI, it means that the tyre reached legally required minimum depth of 1.6 mm.
+TWI is present at six locations on the tyre circumference (as a raised rubber strip inside tread grooves) and it indicates the limit of permitted tread wear.
+When the tread is worn to the level of TWI, it means that the tyre reached a legally required minimum depth of 1.6 mm.
 At this stage, you should consider replacing the tyre.

 ULW - Ultra Light Weight tyre with aramid cords.